Tell Me I'm Alive

 Tell Me I'm Alive is the ninth studio album by American rock band All Time Low.
-It was released on March 17, 2023, by the label Fueled by Ramen.
+It was released on March 17, 2023, as the band's third and final release with major label Fueled by Ramen.

 Background and recording

 The release of Wake Up, Sunshine in April 2020 coincided with the COVID-19 pandemic, preventing the band from touring.
 They continued to write music amidst global shutdowns; over the course of two years, the band wrote an estimated 30 songs, some of which became tracks on Tell Me I'm Alive.
 Vocalist Alex Gaskarth and guitarist Jack Barakat stated that many of the album's themes, such as loneliness, were drawn from emotions and experiences they had witnessed during the pandemic.

 Composition

 Critics of Tell Me I'm Alive have described the album as a blend of pop rock and pop punk.
 Tracks on the album prominently feature synth and piano.

-In an interview with the Daily Express, Gaskarth described the album's sound as an "amalgation" of Last Young Renegade and Wake Up, Sunshine.
+In an interview with the Daily Express, Gaskarth described the album's sound as an "amalgamation" of Last Young Renegade and Wake Up, Sunshine.
 He stated in a separate interview with Recovery Magazine that many songs on the album were influenced by artists like Queen and Elton John.